Benicar

 Benicar Side Effects

 The most common Benicar side effect is dizziness.
-Serious and less common side effects include facial edema (known as angioedema), high potassium levels (also known as hyperkalemia), low blood pressure (known as hypotension), and decreased kidney function.
+Serious and less common side effects include facial edema (swelling of the face), high potassium levels (also known as hyperkalemia), low blood pressure (known as hypotension) and decreased kidney function.

 - Back pain